Georgia Tech Orchestras

 Is orchestra a class or a student club?

 It’s both.
-All players MUST register for the class, while the students also join the club.
+All players MUST register for the class, while the students could choose to also join the club.
 The officers are the ones keeping the ensemble running–they prepare music and folders, set up for rehearsals and concerts, provide concert reception, promote our concerts, and other social activities.

 When should I enroll in the class?

-All students are encouraged to sign up for the class first to receive announcements, and to block the time slots on your class schedule.
+All students are encouraged to sign up for the class prior to the audition to receive announcements, and to block the time slots on your class schedule.
 However, you might choose to wait to register for class after the audition when you know the results.

 If needed, students will change registration according to the audition results during Phase II registration.